 - 4.4.3 Pharmaceuticals (pills, capsules, ampoules, etc.) - 4.4.3.1 CII controlled substances in pharmaceuticals need analytical confirmation.
-Exception, if a controlled substance has been analytically confirmed from another sample in the case, then a pharmaceutical(s) listed to contain the same controlled substance only needs a literature search.
-In this situation only, non-analytical identifications of pharmaceuticals will read "source, including year, if applicable, (PDR, Logo Index, Drugs.com, etc.) lists as "XXXX, not analytically confirmed.". - 4.4.3.2 For the purpose of satisfying the "two test, two sampling" rule, described in 4.7.2.1, a literature search or a label from pharmaceutical packaging (ampoules, vials, blister packs, etc.) can be used along with a confirmatory test for identification.
-Therapeutic ingredients other than the controlled substance will be noted in the case record if their presence affects scheduling. - 4.4.3.3 If there is only one type of pill in a case, it will be confirmed if a literature search lists it as containing a controlled substance, if possible. - 4.4.3.2

-All literature searches shall be documented in the case notes.
-Information from poison control centers and non-manufacturers' web sites can be used as a preliminary test when further analytical testing is performed or in conjunction with published books or approved websites to delineate pills with similar imprints and descriptions.

-- 4.4.3.4 If an analyst, through training and experience, can make an educated assumption as to an identity of a partial pills content, that is subsequently analytically confirmed, then the results of a literature search of the partial pill can be used as a presumptive test.
-Examples of these type of pills are four-part bar shaped Xanax, large four part Methadose 40, round Valium heart shaped center holes etc. - 4.4.3.5 For counterfeit pharmaceuticals containing a different drug than listed or no drug at all, report, controlled substances detected following 4.16 and 4.17 along with this statement "Contents inconsistent with a published reference." - 4.4.3.6 When an analyst decides not to analyze a pharmaceutical a "not analyzed" conclusion is acceptable, unless the analysis is required by the analytical method. - 4.4.3.7 Conclusions on pills not analytically confirmed. - 4.4.3.7.1 For pills listed with non-controlled substances, "source, including year, if applicable, (PDR, Logo Index, Drugs.com, etc.) lists as "XXXX, not analytically confirmed." - 4.4.3.7.2 For pills listed with scheduled (CIII), (CIV), or (CV) drugs, "source, including year, if applicable, (PDR, Logo Index, Drugs.com, etc.) lists as containing a schedule (CXX) controlled substance, not analytically confirmed due to ..."
+Exception, if any controlled substance has been analytically confirmed from another sample in the case, then a pharmaceutical(s) listed to contain the same controlled substance only needs a literature search.
+In this situation only, nonanalytical identifications of pharmaceuticals will read "source, including year, if applicable, (PDR, Logo Index, Drugs.com, etc.) lists as "XXXX, not analytically confirmed.". - 4.4.3.2 For the purpose of satisfying the "two test, two sampling" rule, described in 4.7.2.1, a literature search or a label from pharmaceutical packaging (ampoules, vials, blister packs, etc.) can be used along with a confirmatory test for identification.
+Therapeutic ingredients other than the controlled substance will be noted in the case record if their presence affects scheduling. - 4.4.3.3 If a pharmaceutical is the only evidence in a case, it will be confirmed if a literature search lists it as containing a controlled substance, if possible. - 4.4.3.4 All literature searches shall be documented in the case notes.
+Information from poison control centers and non-manufacturers' web sites can be used as a preliminary test when further analytical testing is performed or in conjunction with published books or approved websites to delineate pills with similar imprints and descriptions. - 4.4.3.5 If an analyst, through training and experience, can make an educated assumption as to an identity of a partial pills content, that is subsequently analytically confirmed, then the results of a literature search of the partial pill can be used as a presumptive test.
+Examples of these type of pills are four-part bar shaped Xanax, large four part Methadose 40, round Valium heart shaped center holes etc. - 4.4.3.6 When an analyst decides not to analyze a pharmaceutical a "not analyzed" conclusion is acceptable, unless the analysis is required by the analytical method. - 4.4.3.7 Conclusions on pills not analytically confirmed. - 4.4.3.7.1 For pills listed with non-controlled substances, "source, including year, if applicable, (PDR, Logo Index, Drugs.com, etc.) lists as "XXXX, not analytically confirmed." - 4.4.3.7.2 For pills listed with scheduled (CIII), (CIV), or (CV) drugs, "source, including year, if applicable, (PDR, Logo Index, Drugs.com, etc.) lists as containing Name of drug & schedule, not analytically confirmed due to ..."

-Controlled Substances Analytical Methods AM #1: General Quality Measures Revision 13 Issue Date: 01/14/2022 Issuing Authority: Quality Manager
+Controlled Substances Analytical Methods AM #1: General Quality Measures Revision 14 Issue Date: 01/04/2023 Issuing Authority: Quality Manager

-Page 13 of 51 Issu All printed copies are uncontrolled 4.5 Color Test Reagents
+Page 14 of 53 Issu All printed copies are uncontrolled 4.5 Color Test Reagents